yulew/PhDProject/README.md

 # Simulation Codes in PhD Project.
-## Fracture dynamics of correlated percolation on ionomer networks.
+## Thesis Topic: Fracture dynamics of correlated percolation on polymer networks.

 My PhD project is to study fracture (crack) dynamics on a polymer network.
-The practicical goal is to predict the lifetime of the polymer network, but as it can be modelled on a random network, so it is basically a mathematical random graph problem.
-As the random fracture process is a Markov process, the dynamics is numerically simulated in Python and implemented with a kinetic Monte Carlo method.
+The practical goal is to predict the lifetime of the polymer network, but as it can be modelled on a random network, this is basically a mathematical random graph problem that can be used to predict the lifetime of a given network.
+As the random fracture process is a Markov process, the dynamical process is numerically simulated in Python and implemented with a kinetic Monte Carlo method.

 During the dynamics, we focused on locating a spanning or percolating clusters in the network.
 This is solved by implementing an efficient tree-based algorithm.